-Problem sets are due at the beginning of class on the date specified.
+Problem sets are due at 11:59pm on the date specified.
 Due dates and times of assignments are firm.
 No late work will be accepted after the due date; however, you are always welcome to turn in your assignments early.

-Exams
+Quizzes and Exams

-All exams will be open book and open note.
+All quizzes and exams will be online and open book and open note.
 Memorization is not a valuable skill and will not be emphasized in this course.
-The exams will challenge you to apply the concepts you have learned in class and via the homework assignments.
+The quizzes and exams will challenge you to apply the concepts you have learned in class and via the homework assignments.